secure-systems-lab/dsse/protocol.md

 -   Sign PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).
 Call the result SIGNATURE.
 -   Optionally, compute a KEYID.
 -   Optionally, include signature specific information as an EXTENSION.
--   Encode and transmit SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, and KEYID,
+-   Encode and transmit SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, KEYID, and
-    preferably using the recommended [JSON envelope](envelope.md).
+    EXTENSION, preferably using the recommended [JSON envelope](envelope.md).

 To verify: